ISLAND CONNECT

 – Each Open Call may also have a unique selection process as laid out above.

-Interested artists/companies must submit an application via online form in English, by the official deadline of 8th January 2024 (23:59, in any timezone).
+Interested artists/companies must submit an application via online form in English, by the official deadline below.

 Application Requirements